A Coq Mechanization of JavaScript Regular Expression Semantics: Evaluation

-As a case study, we implemented the word boundary assertions, or \emph{anchors}, ($\mstart{}$, $\mend{}$, $\wboundary{}$ and $\wBoundary{}$) after every other features.
-In this section, we document which changes were needed to accommodate the introduction of anchors into the specification.
+As a case study, we delayed the implementation of word boundary assertions, or \emph{anchors}, ($\mstart{}$, $\mend{}$, $\wboundary{}$ and $\wBoundary{}$), to the very end of our mechanization effort, so we could simulate the addition of a simple feature to the specification.
+In this section, we document the changes that were needed to accommodate the introduction of anchors into the specification.

 The first step is to extend the \inlinecode{Regex} type to add the four new constructors (one for each boundary assertion).
-Since these constructors are leaves of the AST, there is no need to extend the Zipper with new context constructors.
+Since these constructors are leaves of the AST, there is no need to extend the zipper with new context constructors.

-Because we introduced new AST constructors, we are also required to update some methods of section 2.2.1 such has \inlinecode{CountLeftCapturingParensBefore} as well as \inlinecode{CompileSubPattern}, the main compilation function.
+Because we introduced new AST constructors, we are also required to update some methods of section 2.2.1 such as \inlinecode{CountLeftCapturingParensBefore} as well as \inlinecode{CompileSubPattern}, the main compilation function.
 Next, we need to implement the new cases in \inlinecode{CompileSubPattern} to compile boundary assertions.
-This process is made straightforward by our notations: most of the pseudo-code can be transcribed almost literally, as shown in \cref{fig:case-study-b}.
-The most difficult line to translate is the one for the case \inlinecode{1.e}.
-The condition requires to index the input string, which is an operation whose result is wrapped in the error monad as explained in \cref{sec:error-monad}.
+This process is made straightforward by our notations: most of the pseudocode can be transcribed almost literally, as shown in \cref{fig:case-study-b}.
+The most difficult line to translate is the one for case \inlinespec{1.e}.
+The condition requires indexing into the input string, which is an operation whose result is wrapped in the error monad as explained in \cref{sec:error-monad}.
 As such, its result must be unwrapped using \inlinecode{let!} before passing it to \inlinecode{CharSet.contains}.
 We defined new boolean monadic notations \inlinecode{if!}, \inlinecode{\&\&!} and \inlinecode{||!} to encode such potentially failing conditions.

-The changes above are enough to fully add boundary assertions to the semantics.
+The changes above are enough to fully support boundary assertions.
 We also adapted the proofs described in \cref{sec:proofs} to these new constructs.
-As boundary assertions are not particularly involved in termination or failures, this only required a few additional lines of proofs.
+As boundary assertions do not affect termination and do not have complex assertions, this only required a few additional lines of proof.

-One feature currently being added into the ECMAScript regex specification is the new \inlinecode{v} flag.
-This flag has already been implemented in most JavaScript implementations.
-It provides new Unicode features and improvements, like Unicode properties of strings which extend the Unicode properties of characters available through the \inlinecode{u} flag~\cite{v8_v_flag}.
-This flag should integrate the standard in the next 2024 version.
-This case study has strengthened our confidence that our mechanization will be straightforward to update when the \inlinecode{v} flag is finally added in ECMAScript.